FHArchive/Go.CodingChallenges/README.md

 ## Current programs
 ### passwordValidator
-A simple password validator
+A simple password validator with tests
 ### swapFunction
 Swap two strings
 ### whichOS
-Return a string describing the OS
+Return a string describing the OS with tests
 ### wordNumbers
 Return a number as a word.
-For example, 2809 would be "two eight zero nine"
+For example, 2809 would be "two eight zero nine" with tests

 ## Language information
 This program is written in Go using Visual Studio Code, further information